AlastairPickering/elephant_transfer_learning/README.md

-# A scalable transfer learning workflow for extracting biological and behavioural insights from forest elephant vocalisations
+# A scalable transfer learning workflow for extracting biological and behavioural insights from forest elephant vocalizations

 This repository provides a workflow for extracting acoustic features from elephant vocalisations using transfer learning and unsupervised dimensionality reduction techniques.
-It includes the necessary code, data, and utility scripts to replicate the analysis.
+It includes the necessary code and utility scripts to replicate the analysis.
+It also includes a small sample of the original audio files.
+The full dataset is available upon request.

 ## Contents